SatCloP/pyrtlib/docs/source/index.rst

 180    277.936645
 Name: tbtotal, Length: 181, dtype: float64

-Preview of the output dataframe (see :py:meth:`pyrtlib.main.BTCloudRTE.execute` for more info):
+Preview of the output dataframe (see :py:meth:`pyrtlib.tb_spectrum.TbCloudRTE.execute` for more info):

 .. list-table::
    :widths: 25 25 25 25 25 25 25 25